garfieldmoore/garfieldmoore.github.io/_pages/about.md

 I've gone on to build technology for large and small companies as well as working in a number of start-ups.

-I now specialise in programming, software architecture, and agile development practices.
+I now specialise in software architecture, devops and agile development practices.